 In her previous books we met dark characters with many flaws and nasty places that you would not like to find yourself too.
 But in this book the places were beautiful, the characters were popular, rich, gorgeous.
 Almost perfect.
 I really wondered if this was actually the same author that wrote those dark stories in the past.
 Well, this is what I thought for the first part of Gone Girl by Gillian Flynn.

 The first part of the book is divided into two stories.
 The first story is one of those stories that you see in cheesy romantic movies.
 A beautiful love story, set in New York with gorgeous characters that kiss under clouds of sugar.
 Or so it seems.
-Because the characters hide a darker side.
-The second story is a mystery story of a man that lost his wife and he is accused for her murder.
+Because the characters hide their darker side.
+The second story is a mystery story of a man that lost his wife and he is accused of her murder.
 But then right in the middle of the book a wicked twist changes everything.
-The story transforms to Flynn’s regular stories that are dark, twist-full and gory.
+The story transforms to Flynn’s regular stories that are dark, full of twists and gory.

 “Love makes you want to be a better man—right, right.
 But maybe love, real love, also gives you permission to just be the man you are.”

-The first part of the book had me hooked to the story.
+From the first page I was hooked to the story.
 The mystery had me guessing and the love story made me to want to find out more.
 But it is the second part that made me not to able to stop reading!
 This book is full of twists.
 Twists that hit you like asteroids and keep you on the edge of your seat the whole time.
 The twists and turns are so many and so unexpected that you just cannot predict what will happen next!

-But where Flynn does the best work is in the characters.
-Characters amazingly developed.
+But where Gillian Flynn does the best work is in the characters.
+Characters are amazingly developed here.
 This is the main aspect that makes her story so good.
-Her ability to create multidimensional characters.
-A good mystery really lies upon characters and Flynn’s can really carry a story that surprises you constantly.
-The story is unfold between two point of view.
-This choice is what makes the book so great.
-Seeing the story through the eyes of two characters keeps guessing!
+Her ability to create multidimensional characters is exceptional.
+A good psychological mystery really lies upon characters and Flynn’s characters in this book can really carry a story that surprises you constantly.
+The story is unfolded between two point of view.
+This choice of narration is what makes the book so great.
+Seeing the story through the eyes of two characters keeps you guessing till the end!

 “It’s humbling, to become the very thing you once mocked.”

 Every single detail is important and it turns the reader towards another direction.
 The ending of Gone Girl by Gillian Flynn was so unexpected.
 There are people who love it and those who hate it.
-Two pages before the book ends Flynn throws a huge twist that you either hate or love.
+Two pages before the book ends, Flynn throws a huge twist that you either hate or love.
 Personally I loved it.
-I don’t think that there could be a more fitting ending.
+I don’t think that there could be a more fitting end to this mystery thriller.
 It is one of those books that you finish and you can’t stop thinking about.